Demystifying Questions Cyber Insurance Companies Will Ask You

 Have you established a security baseline for your systems?
 Have a documented standard configuration for security controls you enforce on your servers, workstations, and mobile devices.

-Do you allow workers to use family computers to access email and work from home?
-Family computers are significantly less secure than company-issued devices that your IT Team monitors and protects 24×7.
+Do you allow workers to use family computers or mobile devices to access email and work from home?
+Family computers are significantly less secure than company-issued devices that your IT Team manages, monitors and protects 24×7.
 It is relatively common for organizations to permit users to use their BYOD phones to access company email.
 Your insurance company could see that as a red flag against providing or renewing a policy.
 You’ll want to demonstrate other safeguards you use to minimize the risk.

 Does your spam filter scan messages and attachments for malicious links?
 If the answer is no, you need to add these features immediately.

 Do you use SPF for email messages?
-The Sender Policy Framework is a protective solution that your IT Team can enable to permit your email servers to confirm that inbound email messages came from an approved server rather than a fraudster impersonating, or spoofing, a legitimate source.
+The Sender Policy Framework is a protective solution that your IT Team can enable to permit your email servers to confirm that inbound email messages came from an approved server rather than a fraudster impersonating or spoofing a legitimate source.
 While they are at it, your IT Team can enable DKIM to help other organizations’ mail servers confirm that messages they receive from you are legitimate and unaltered.
 They can configure DMARC to tell remote email servers to throw away messages from fraudsters attempting to impersonate your organization.
+It is essential to regularly review your SPF, DKIM, and DMARC records to adapt to the changing configurations and threat landscape.

 Do you encrypt your backups?
 If an unauthorized person accesses your backup data, it is useless if they cannot read the contents.
 Encryption is a setting in your backup software.
-There was a time people wouldn’t encrypt backups because the backups would take much longer.
+There was a time when people wouldn’t encrypt backups because the backups would take much longer.
 With today’s technology, there should be little added time.